top of page

 TEMPERATURE REGULATION, ORIGIN, IDEAS, & IN CARDIO-THORACIC & VASCULAR SURGERY

-Adaptation to any dysfunctional and injurious environmental change can cause a living organism to enter into a state of inactivity, suspended animation, where metabolic rates of the individual organs of the body are reduced proportionally to save energy.
-Winter sleep, or hibernation, with almost a stop in visible activities is common and is recognized even in animals as big as bears.
+Adaptation to any dysfunctional and injurious environmental change can cause a living organism to enter into a state of inactivity and suspended animation, where metabolic rates of the individual organs of the body are reduced proportionally to save energy.
+Winter sleep, or hibernation, with almost a stop in visible activities, is common and is recognized even in animals as big as bears.
 A similar toning down of metabolic activities occurs during extremely hot weather - 'summer sleep' or aestivation - and is usually seen with amphibians like lizards and frogs.
-Earthworms, bees, beetles and snails show like-wise activity.
-This is called "Brumation" or "Torpor", as this is colloquially called, involves physiological changes related especially to body temperature, metabolism, and water balance.
+Earthworms, bees, beetles and snails show likewise activity.
+This is called "Brumation" or "Torpor", as this is colloquially called, and involves physiological changes related especially to body temperature, metabolism, and water balance.
 The duration of the state of torpor is variable and may last for a few hours, </ a day, a few consecutive days, and a season or more (as seen in some lungfishes and frogs).
 The organism is reactivated spontaneously once the environmental factors become suitable.
 The terms "hibernation" and "aestivation" refer to known seasonal variations, while "Brumation" or "torpor" differs.
-This is almost instantaneous and requires no preparation, usually short-lasting, though the time cannot be predicted, and initiates the slugishness or cessation of the organism's metabolic activities.
-In seasonal hibernation, or aestivation, preparatory requirements are required for a host of physiological changes related especially to body temperature, metabolism, and water balance of the body that are broken down for the consumption of the minimal energy required for subsistence.
+This is almost instantaneous and requires no preparation, usually short-lasting, though the time cannot be predicted, and initiates the sluggishness or cessation of the organism's metabolic activities.
+In seasonal hibernation or aestivation, preparatory requirements are required for a host of physiological changes related especially to body temperature, metabolism, and water balance of the body that are broken down for the consumption of the minimal energy required for subsistence.
 Simply speaking energy stores of the body is shored up to withstand a long and grueling unsuitable period where there is no feeding.

-• Thermophilic creatures – these can survive at comparatively higher temperatures, typically not less than 20℃.
+• Thermophilic creatures – These can survive at comparatively higher temperatures, typically not less than 20℃.
 For example – some species of insects, reef corals etc.

 • Cryophilic organisms – these entities can survive at lower temperatures only.
 At times it can go as low as 0℃.
-For instance – salmon, some species of seals, arctic crustaceans.
+For instance – salmon, some species of seals, and arctic crustaceans.

 • Extremophiles – Some of the living entities have a high level of tolerance for extreme temperatures.
 Such species occupy habitats that have extreme conditions.
 These are referred to as extremophiles.
 Example – Thermophilic bacteria can survive in sulfur volcanic hot springs.

 Homeotherms are endothermic and have symptoms beyond a narrow temperature range.
 Poikilotherms, on the other hand, can change the body temperature consonant with the environmental temperature.
 Essential enzymatic activity starts on attaining a particular temperature, by sunbathing in some animals, insects, and birds, and the organism becomes active.
-When adverse conditions are encountered and food become scarce, the phenomenon of reduced metabolism with low oxygen consumption become essential for survival.
-It has been observed that mammals gorge food and store fat necessary for a burn before settling in a cosy and camouflaged hideout during the 'winter sleep' or hibernation.
+When adverse conditions are encountered and food becomes scarce, the phenomenon of reduced metabolism with low oxygen consumption becomes essential for survival.
+It has been observed that mammals gorge on food and store fat necessary for a burn before settling in a cosy and camouflaged hideout during the 'winter sleep' or hibernation.

 Cardiovascular surgery changed the surgical perspective.
 During the initial years, extensive studies were done in the laboratory about the thermal management in bodies.
-In fact it was a recognized fact that oxygen consumption was low in the cool state.
+It was a recognized fact that oxygen consumption was low in the cool state.
 Observation of hibernation in animals and the fact that neurological recovery was complete, encouraged scientific experiments and the surgical time could be increased somewhat.
 The scourge of death of neural tissue controlling higher function remained till the advent of the heart-lung machine with the provision of continuous neural blood supply.
-Temperature lowering was practiced in conjunction, as by this time, low oxygen consumption and metabolism preserved organs better.
+Temperature lowering was practised in conjunction, as by this time, low oxygen consumption and metabolism preserved organs better.

 • HT I: Mild Hypothermia, 95-89.6 degrees.